Cultural practices and preferences when having a baby

 Hospitals in Australia provide free access to interpreters, either in person or over the phone.

-It is better to use a trained health interpreter rather than a family member where possible.
-This may help you feel more comfortable and may prevent any confusion.
+Where possible, it is better to use a trained health interpreter rather than a family member.

 Find out more about using an interpreter on the Translating and Interpreting Service website.